-Challenging Monte Judah's assertion that the Book of Hebrews "should be eliminated from the Bible!"
+Challenging the assertion that the Book of Hebrews should be eliminated from the Bible!

 "It is time for me to lay my cards on the table for all to see.
 In this article I will be presenting issues and evidence about the paradigm churchmen have adopted through the ages to understand and explain the book of Hebrews.
 This will probably make some brethren uncomfortable.
 I apologize for the discomfort in advance.
 Some may applaud and try to exploit what I will share.
 My argument is measured and not an open assault on the Bible.
 I am praying that the Holy Spirit will lead us all in the path of truth and understanding.
 That path is guarded by love and wisdom."